AntanasKal/blue-rectangle/README.md

 ## Rough outline of the game physics

 Each game object (enemy, player, static environment block) holds its trajectory data (position, velocity, acceleration).
-Accelerations are constant between the changes of collision and controls.
+Accelerations are constant between the collision events and control changes.
 So the trajectories can be thought to be piecewise parabolas.
 At every step:

 - For each object its trajectory is update (according to the current parabola), and new control information is gathered.
-- Taking all of the object trajectories, new current collision statuses are calculated.
+- Taking all of the object trajectories, new collision information is calculated.
 - Taking collision information and control information of all the objects, new trajectories are calculated and switching event is produced to update object trajectories.
 - Based on new trajectories, nearest collision time is predicted (since trajectories are parabolas, it boils down to solving a bunch of quadratic equations).